 A 50-year-old black man with ischemic cardiomyopathy presents for a routine follow-up.
 His medical history is significant for biventricular pacemaker/cardioverter-defibrilator placement and diabetes mellitus.
 Which medication should be added?.

 A 30-year-old woman is evaluated in the emergency department of a community hospital for a 2-week history of fatigue, malaise, low-grade fever and intermittent epistaxis.

 A 70-year-old woman with hypothyroidism fell and fractured her hip.
 During preoperative evaluation for hip fracture repair, she mentions recent mild fatigue, which has not significantly limited performance of her daily activities, and ongoing right

-A 46-year-old woman is evaluated for a 3-month history of a rash during the summertime.
-She is otherwise well and takes no medications.
-Following a physical exam, exam of the rash, and lab studies, what is the most likely diagnosis?.
+A 61-year-old woman is evaluated for joint pain, a rash on her legs, and weakness.
+She has chronic genotype 1 hepatitis C viral infection.
+She takes no medication.
+Following a physical exam and lab studies, what is the most appropriate treatment?

 A 67-year-old man is evaluated in the emergency department with a 3-day history of weakness and nausea and a 2-week history of difficulty swallowing.
 He has lost 22.7 kg (50 lb) during the past year.
 He has no other symptoms.
 History is significant

 A MKSAP case study of menorrhagia marks the return of this popular feature to ACP Internist.

 A 64-year-old man is evaluated in the emergency department for acute onset of vision loss in the left eye, which began 1 hour ago.
 He can barely see his own hands in front of his eye.
 He has no eye pain.
 Following a physical exam, eye exam, and lab